sssssyf/RTPSeg/README.md

 To validate RTPSeg, we also propose RTPSegNet, a baseline model for 3D semantic segmentation assisted with RGB-thermal images, achieving the SOTA performance on RTPSeg and exhibiting promising effectiveness in jointly leveraging the complementary information between point clouds, RGB images, and TIR images.
 Compared with previous multi-modality methods, RTPSegNet can solve the challenge of RGB images degeneration under backlighting or low-light conditions by integrating the thermal radiation information of TIR images into model training.

+# Preview
-Both RTPSeg and RTPSegNet will be released after paper publication.
+Both RTPSeg and RTPSegNet will be released here after paper publication.

 | Name | Vedio Demo |
 |------|------|